As the latest season of The Voice crowns a new winner, viewers are wondering….what does the winner receive?

 View this post on Instagram

-Other former winners such as Sawyer Fredericks and Alisan Porter also split from their record labels shortly after their wins due to lack of support.
+Other former winners, such as Sawyer Fredericks and Alisan Porter, also split from their record labels shortly after their wins due to a lack of support.

 “I feel like they’re trying to cookie-cutter every person that comes out of The Voice ’cause they think they’re all the same.
 I don’t think they put the time into figuring out what kind of artist I was,” Fredericks told the NY Post.

-In a 2020 interview, with winner Todd Tilghman and Blake Shelton, Shelton shared frustrations about the lack of support from the record labels toward winning artists.
+In a 2020 interview with winner Todd Tilghman and Blake Shelton, Shelton expressed frustration with record labels’ lack of support for winning artists.

 “One of the most frustrating things for me, as a coach on this show year after year, is they win this record deal with Universal,” he said, “and so many times the ball’s been dropped.
 And there hasn’t been a lot of follow-through with the record deal.”